Nagendra1997/mesibo-documentation/conferencing.md

 - Native and web based offerings.
 No additional download required!

 > **Disclaimer**: The Conferencing and Streaming APIs are currently under development for more platforms and will be continuously updated.
-Please ensure that you are using the latest version of Mesibo APIs and documentation.

 ### Prerequisites
 Before we dive into the various concepts and APIs for conferencing & streaming ensure that you are: